nmlevin11/Project3/bus.md

 Boosting trees is a way to improve the predictive ability over a single tree fit.
 Boosting is slow fitting of trees where trees are grown sequentially.
-Each tree is grown on a modified version of the original data and the predictions update as the trees grow.
+Each tree is grown on a modified version of the original data and the predictions update as the trees are grown.
 Boosting typically improves the predictive performance over a single tree fit.

 ``` r
 #Create a boosted tree fit.